-AAC WEST is commissioned by NHS England to provide an AAC service to the South West of England and they work with both adults and children.
-There is a team based in Bristol and another in Plymouth.
+AAC West is commissioned by NHS England to provide an AAC service to the South West of England and they work with both adults and children.
+There are teams based in Bristol and Plymouth.

 CAACAT is able to refer a student for an assessment by AAC West.
 CAACAT will then support the referral process alongside the student's speech and language therapist.
 Once an assessment by AAC West is complete, and equipment is loaned, the AAC Team can support the student longer-term.

 To find out more about AAC West please visit the AAC West of England Specialist Services website.

-The AAC adviser can offer support to students who have an AAC device on loan to them.
-The support is short-term and outcomes focussed.
-The adviser can assess the student's ability to use the device in the educational setting, suggest targets and monitor progress.
+The AAC Adviser can offer support to students who have an AAC device on loan to them.
+The support is short-term and outcomes-focussed.
+The adviser can assess the student's ability to use the device in the educational setting.
+They can also suggest targets and monitor progress.